Biencredible/Design-Patterns/Structural Design Patterns/Bridge/Bridge.md

 By the way, this last item is the main reason why so many people confuse the Bridge with the **Strategy** pattern.
 Remember that a pattern is more than just a certain way to structure your classes.
 It may also communicate intent and a problem being addressed.
+* When a permanent connnection between abstraction and its implementation shall be prevented.
+E.g. when the selecting or switching should be possible at run-time-

 # How to implement: